Houston Players to Watch Against Auburn - Second Round

 Houston Players to Watch

-Sasser paces his squad in points per game (16.7), and also puts up 2.8 rebounds and 3.1 assists.
-Defensively, he posts 1.6 steals and 0.2 blocked shots.
+Sasser paces his team in points per game (16.7), and also puts up 2.8 rebounds and 3.1 assists.
+Defensively, he averages 1.6 steals and 0.2 blocked shots.

-J'wan Roberts paces his team in rebounds per contest (7.9), and also averages 10.4 points and 1.2 assists.
-At the other end, he puts up 0.7 steals and 1.3 blocked shots.
+J'wan Roberts paces the Cougars at 7.9 rebounds per game, while also putting up 1.2 assists and 10.4 points.

-Jamal Shead averages a team-high 5.4 assists per game.
-He is also posting 10.4 points and 3 rebounds, shooting 41.4% from the floor and 32.4% from beyond the arc with 1.3 made 3-pointers per contest.
+Jamal Shead paces the Cougars at 5.4 assists per game, while also putting up 3 rebounds and 10.4 points.

 Houston Top Performers (Last 10 Games)